thisisbrad/how-does-one-unit-test/README.md

 - [x] Mock intergation test example with Sinon
 - [x] Add in Circle CI for testing code once pushed to Github
 - [x] Deploy to Heroku if test passes
+- [ ] Add new test cases for Hacktoberfest

 ### 📦 Packages: